zstoebs/Daily-Coding-Problem/September 2019/README.md

 - 9/12/2019: Write a function that, given n, returns the number of rounds you'd expect to play until one coin remains.

+- 9/13/2019: Given the root of a binary search tree, and a target K, return two nodes in the tree whose sum equals K.

+- 9-14-2019:  Write a function that rotates a list by k elements.
+          For example, [1, 2, 3, 4, 5, 6] rotated by two becomes
+          [3, 4, 5, 6, 1, 2].
+Try solving this without creating
+          a copy of the list.
+How many swap or move operations do you need?